DHTMLX/docs-spreadsheet/docs/localization.md

     spanPasteError: "You can't paste merges that cross the boundary of a frozen region",
     spanMergeLockedError: "You can't merge locked cells!",
-    spanUnmergeLockedError: "You can't unmerge locked cells!", };
+    spanUnmergeLockedError: "You can't unmerge locked cells!",
+    spanOverFilteredRow: "You can't merge cells over a filtered row.",
+    removeAlert: "You can't remove last $name!",
+};
 ~~~